joysmith/Shri-Shankaracharya-Technical-Campus/5 sem IOTCS  -BlockChain/lab/00 project.md

 <img src="assets/images/7/5.png" width="500">

 12. You will need to select the Sepolia network.
-This is what we will use throughout the course (the video lectures may reference the Rinkeby network which has since been deprecated).

 <img src="assets/images/7/6.png" width="500">